MontajMontajdocs

 └── final.mp4 Final output

 Intermediate files are kept by default and reused on re-runs.
 Use --clean to delete them after compositing.
+Set MONTAJ_KEEP_SEGMENTS=1 to preserve composed segment files for debugging (they are cleaned up by default after concat).

 Custom Overlays